irusri/genie/README.md

 docker attach 890fa15eeef6126b668f4b0fcb7a38b33eaff0
 </pre>

-Now we can start the real development and push changes.
+Now we can start the real development and push changes into genie.